ine5figueiredo/single-page-web-app/README.md

-# single-page-web-app
+# Single page web app!
-A web page with a single page.
+A web app with a single page.
 Theme: Harry Potter!